-A part program consists of a series of program blocks.
-The figure at right illustrates the elements of a block.
+A machining program consists of a series of program blocks.
+The illustration on the right shows the elements of a block.

 The TNC numbers the blocks of a part program automatically depending on machine parameter blockIncrement (105409).
 The machine parameter blockIncrement (105409) defines the block number increment.